codex-storage/codex-research/design/Merkle.md

 **MiMC.** MiMC is another arithmetic construction, however in this case the starting point is a _block cipher_, that is, we start with a keyed permutation!
-Unfortunately MiMC-p/p is a (keyed) permutation of `F`, which is not very useful for usl; however in Feistel mode we get a keyed permutation of `F^2`, and we can just take the first component of the output of that as the compressed output.
+Unfortunately MiMC-p/p is a (keyed) permutation of `F`, which is not very useful for us; however in Feistel mode we get a keyed permutation of `F^2`, and we can just take the first component of the output of that as the compressed output.

-### Tree padding proposal

-It seems to me, that whatever way we try to solve problem 2) without pre-hashing, we need to include the length (or at least one bit information about the length) into the Merkle proofs.
-So maybe we should just live with that.

-Then from the above choices, right now maybe solution **4c**, or some variation of it looks the nicest to me.

 ### Making `deserialize` injective